 This article is not in any list yet, why not save it to one of your lists.Abstract

 The identification of clinically predictive serum biomarkers for pulmonary fibrosis is a significant challenge and important goal.
 Multiple recent proteomic biomarker studies have identified latent transforming growth factor binding protein-2 (LTBP2) as a circulating factor associated with disease progression in fibrotic lung diseases in humans (including IPF), but its role in the development of fibrosis is incompletely defined.
-LTBP2 competes with the large latent TGFβ complex (LLC) for binding to the N-terminus of fibrillin, and we hypothesized that LTBP2 deficiency would promote LLC sequestration in matrix and reduce TGF-beta signaling.
+LTBP2 competes with the large latent transforming growth factor-beta (TGFβ) complex (LLC) for binding to the N-terminus of fibrillin and is thought to promote the release of active TGFβ.
+We hypothesized that LTBP2 deficiency would promote LLC sequestration in matrix and reduce TGFβ signaling.
 We recently reported an LTBP2 knockout ( Ltbp2 -/- ) mouse with no baseline lung abnormalities.
 Here we show that Ltbp2 -/- mice exposed to either bleomycin or silica have a significant reduction in fibrosis compared to wild type controls.
-Consistent with reduced fibrosis, Ltbp2 -/- mice have reduced TGFβ signaling and cultured primary fibroblasts from Ltbp2 -/- lungs exhibited impaired migration in an in vitro wound closure assay.
-Transcriptomic analysis of bleomycin treated control and Ltbp2 -/- mice identified multiple LTBP2-regulated genes, including the lncRNA antisense of IGFR2 non-coding RNA ( Airn) , which is upregulated in Ltbp2 -/- mice and has reported antifibrotic effects in other tissues.
+Consistent with reduced fibrosis, after bleomycin Ltbp2 -/- mouse lungs have reduced TGFβ signaling and isolated fibroblasts from Ltbp2 -/- mice exhibit impaired migration in an in vitro wound closure assay.
+Transcriptomic analysis of bleomycin-treated control and Ltbp2 -/- mouse lung tissue identified multiple LTBP2-regulated genes, including the lncRNA antisense of IGFR2 non-coding RNA ( Airn ) which has reported antifibrotic effects.
 Interestingly, we also observed that Ltbp2 -/- mice had impaired epithelial repair after bleomycin treatment, a phenotype that also occurred in a naphthalene model of club cell injury.
 These findings provide evidence that LTBP2 is profibrotic and facilitates TGFβ signaling but is also required for normal airway epithelial repair.